mrgaaron/docs/source/pipelines/getting-started.rst

 Thanks for participating in our Pipelines research project!
-This guide describes how to start working with your Pipelines environment: writing events and subscribing to analytics.
+This guide describes how to start working with your Pipelines environment: writing events and subscribing to analytics via HTTP.

 For a higher-level overview of Pipelines concepts, see :doc:`index`.

-For a reference of Pipelines endpoints and responses, see :doc:`endpoints`.
+For a reference of Pipelines endpoints and responses, see :doc:`http`.

+For a guide to our MQTT interface for Pipelines, see :doc:`mqtt`.

 .. contents::
    :local: